 We recognise the importance of working in partnership with parents/carers and value their contribution to the progress their child makes in school.
-We hold termly Extended Parent Consultations (EPC) in which parents/carers, the class teacher, Inclusion teacher and the SENDCo (as appropriate) review the child's progress, set clear outcomes, and discuss teaching strategies and ways parents/carers can support their child at home.
-We welcome parents/carers' views and provide a questionnaire to further help them contribute to this process.
-The child's ILP is reviewed, and next steps planned.
-All documentation is shared with parents/carers.
+We welcome parents/carers' views and provide a questionnaire ahead of Parents' Evening to support them contribute to this process.

-Termly SEND Coffee Mornings are held for parents/carers where there is a training focus and time for networking.
+Termly SEND Coffee Mornings/Afternoons are held for parents/carers where there is a training focus and time for networking.

 Feedback regarding SEND processes is regularly sought from parents/carers.
 Parents/carers are also invited to work collaboratively with the Inclusion team on the co-producing of documentation relevant to SEND.